grimmer0125/embedded-pydicom-react-viewer/README.md

 ##  todo list

-Besides above medical file cases, there are some optional things we can do
+Besides adding back above medical file cases/features, there are some optional things we can do
 1. [Done] host these on your server.
 Check https://pyodide.org/en/0.17.0a2/usage/serving-pyodide-packages.html & https://pyodide.org/en/0.17.0a2/usage/loading-packages.html#
     1. pyodide.wasm (WebAssembly, 10MB), pyodide.asm.js (3.8MB), and pyodide.asm.data(5MB) files
     2. pyodide packages. e.g. numpy.js (159KB) and numpy.data (7.3MB <-used by WebAssembly).
 (By contrast, a numpy wheel package is about 16MB)